kmamal/node-sdl/README.md

       * `all: <string>[]` A list of all audio drivers.
       * `current: <string>` The audio driver that is currently selected.

-This object is filled with the information produced during the initialization of SDL2.
+This object is filled with the information produced during the initialization of SDL.
 All the values will remain constant throughout the execution of the program.
-If you want to initialize SDL2 with drivers other than the default ones, you can do so via its [environment variables](https://wiki.libsdl.org/FAQUsingSDL).
+If you want to initialize SDL with drivers other than the default ones, you can do so via its [environment variables](https://wiki.libsdl.org/FAQUsingSDL).

 Sample data for Ubuntu: